patrickemonts/personal-webpage/content/post/git_introduction/index.md

 While I don't know whether this explanation in terms of a photo album is typically used in some text book, I learned about it during the Guest Student Program at the HPC center in Jülich from explanations by Ivo Kabadshow and Andreas Beckmann.
 This article is based on a seminar that I gave together with Yash Patel in the aQa group at Leiden University.
+Thank you also to Ariel Kelman for spotting a mistake in the text.

 ## Commands in this blog post